Secodis/TSS-WEB/README.md

 | [NIST SSSDF]({{site.URL_NISTSSDF}})  | TBD  |
 | [SAFECode Fundamental Practices for Secure Development]({{site.URL_SAFECODESSDLC}}) | TBD |

-Also, you may have a look at [OpenCRE][OPENCRE] which provides a general requirement mapping over many more standards.
+Also, you may have a look at [OpenCRE](https://www.opencre.org/) which provides a general requirement mapping over many more standards.

 ## License
 The document is licensed under Creative Commons By 4.0 and can therefore be used and changed to individual needs free of charge and without any other obligations than to name the document and author of the used template.
 Furthermore, any adapted version of this document does not have to be published under the same license.